Tamil Nadu facts – Overview, geography, temples, etc.

 Economy

-Tamil Nadu is the third-largest contributor to India’s GDP (Feb 2021 data).
+Tamil Nadu is the second-largest contributor to India’s GDP after Maharashtra (2025–26).
 The state’s economy largely depends on the service and industrial sectors.

 Some useful information